 Bottom line, better balance as well as foot strength progress has to grow from sensory-input whereas in thick cushioned running shoes, the sensory feedback isn’t there which is of little help in keeping you sustainably balanced.

-A study by Smith et al. 2015 examined static standing balance in participants that were barefoot, wearing the Vibram FiveFingers, and regular cushioned running shoes with their eyes closed.
+For example, a 2015 study in the International Journal of Sports Physiscal Therapy examined static standing balance in participants that were barefoot, wearing the Vibram FiveFingers (minimalist shoes) and regular cushioned running shoes with their eyes closed.

 Menant JC, Perry SD, Steele JR etal.
 Effects of shoe characteristics on dynamic stability when walking on even and uneven surfaces in young and older people.
 Arch Phys Med Rehabil.
 2008; 89(10):1970-